 Mother: Well, I can't prove it, but...

 - The aptly named "Conspiracy Brother" from Undercover Brother thinks everything is out to get black people, and freaks out at even the most innocent-sounding of gestures.
+In a setting where there actually is a white conspiracy led by The Man to keep the black man down, he still manages to come across as a paranoid lunatic.
 It takes real conspiracy theory skills to turn "Good morning!" into a two-minute paranoid manifesto.

 Conspiracy Brother: Let me tell you something about the word "good," brotha.
 Good is an ancient Anglo-Saxon word, go-od, meanin' the absence of color.
 I.E. it's all good, which it is, OR Good Will Huntin', meanin, "I'm Huntin' Niggas!"
 So when you say good morning, what you're telling me is "I'm gonna kill yo black ass, first thing in the mornin'!"

 - And yet even he won't insist that O.J. is innocent.